Arijit20p/SpaceTitanic_Kaggle/README.md

-Classification oproblem prediction using python and XGBoost classifier model.
+Classification problem prediction using python and XGBoost classifier model.